ElgarL/GroupManager/README.md

 ```
 ## Group Variables

+- /mangaddv
-- /mangaddv: Add, or replaces, a variable to a group (like prefix or suffix).
+Add, or replaces, a variable on a group (like prefix or suffix).
 ```
 syntax: <command> <group> <variable> <value>
 permission: groupmanager.mangaddv
 ```
+- /mangdelv
-- /mangdelv: Remove a variable from a group.
+Remove a variable from a group.
 ```
 syntax: <command> <group> <variable>
 permission: groupmanager.mangdelv
 ```
+- /manglistv
-- /manglistv: List variables a group has (like prefix or suffix).
+List the variables a group has (like prefix or suffix).
 ```
 syntax: <command> <group>
 permission: groupmanager.manglistv
 ```
+- /mangcheckv
-- /mangcheckv: Verify a value of a variable of group, and where it comes from.
+Verify the value of a variable of group, and where it comes from.
 ```
 syntax: <command> <group> <variable>
 permission: groupmanager.mangckeckv
 ```
 ## Utility Commands

+- /mansave
-- /mansave: Save all permissions on file.
+Save all permissions on file.
 ```
 syntax: <command>
 permission: groupmanager.mansave
 ```
+- /manload
-- /manload: Reload current world and config.yml, or load given world.
+Reload current world and config.yml, or load given world. [world] is an optional parameter.
 ```
 syntax: <command> [world]
 permission: groupmanager.manload
 ```
+- /mantogglevalidate
-- /mantogglevalidate: Toggle on/off the validating if player is online.
+Toggle on/off the validating if player is online.
 ```
 syntax: <command>
 permission: groupmanager.mantogglevalidate
 ```
+- /mantogglesave
-- /mantogglesave: Toggle on/off the autosave.
+Toggle on/off the autosave.
+Use with **EXTREME** caution!
 ```
 syntax: <command>
 permission: groupmanager.mantogglesave
 ```
+- /manworld
-- /manworld: Prints the selected world name.
+Prints the selected world name.
 ```
 syntax: <command>
 permission: groupmanager.manworld
 ```
+- /manselect
-- /manselect: Select a world to work with next commands.
+Select a world to work with next commands.
 ```
 syntax: <command> <world>
 permission: groupmanager.manselect
 ```
+- /manclear
-- /manclear: Clear world selection.
+Clear world selection.
 Next commands will work on your world.
 ```
 syntax: <command>
 permission: groupmanager.manclear
 ```
+- /mancheckw
-- /mancheckw: Obtain the paths to each file a world is storing it's data in (users/groups).
+Obtain the paths to each file a world is storing it's data in (users/groups).
 ```
 syntax: <command> <world>
 permission: groupmanager.mancheckw